 \textit{Lossy floating-point compression} exploits bit-level redundancy in numerical arrays.
 Rather than exploiting algebraic structure by low-rank compression, it reduces cost by quantizing or transforming data to a compressed representation with controlled errors.
-Matrices and multi-dimensional arrays, arising from PDE solutions and operators, machine learning features, fast transforms (e.g, FFT), and numerical algorithms (e.g., AMG), can exhibit local smoothness/correlation, and small dynamic range or low entropy, whose bit-level representation can be efficiently transformed or quantized to exploit the redundancy.
+Matrices and multi-dimensional arrays, arising from PDE solutions and operators, machine learning features, fast transforms (e.g, FFT), and numerical algorithms (e.g., AMG) can exhibit local smoothness/correlation, and small dynamic range or low entropy, of which the bit-level representation can be efficiently transformed or quantized to exploit the redundancy.
 Existing lossy compressors such as ZFP \cite{lindstrom2025zfp}, SZ \cite{di2016fast}, and FPZIP \cite{lindstrom2006fast} can significantly reduce the storage cost of large scientific data and leverage shared-memory and GPU parallelism.
 To the best of our knowledge, lossy floating-point compression has been mostly used in reducing the memory requirement or communication volume, albeit incurring manageable computational overheads during compressing and decompressing the data.

 It is worth emphasizing that low-rank compression and lossy floating-point compression are two complimentary families of data-sparse compression algorithms: the former exploits mathematical structure (long-range smoothness and spectral decay) and the latter exploits bit-level redundancy (local smoothness and correlation).
-Oftentimes one can attain optimal compression by hybridizing the two algorithms such as \cite{kriemann2025hierarchical,claus2023sparse,nuca2025adaptive,kielstra2025linear} in practice and we will see a few such examples in~\cref{sec:data-and-structure}.
+In practice, one can often attain optimal compression by hybridizing the two algorithms such as in \cite{kriemann2025hierarchical,claus2023sparse,nuca2025adaptive,kielstra2025linear} and we will see a few such examples in~\cref{sec:data-and-structure}.

 In the rest of this section, we will focus on the description of the fundamentals of rank-structured matrices for the direct solution of dense matrices.